 Within 60 days of receiving the ARB's written order, you must file a petition for review with the district court.
 Before filing a petition, you should consult with an attorney to determine if you have a case.

-At the district court, you may ask to have your appeal resolved through arbitration, by a jury, a judge or allowing the property owner to cure their appeal as a timely filed protest.
-You may also request that the parties engage in settlement discussions before the date of trial.
+At the district court, you may ask to have your appeal resolved through arbitration, by a jury, a judge or by allowing you to cure your appeal as a timely filed protest.
+You may also request to engage in settlement discussions before the date of trial.

 If the property value as determined by the ARB order is over $1 million, you may be able to file an appeal with SOAH.
-You may only appeal to SOAH if the appeal concerns the determination of the appraised or market value of the property or an unequal appraisal.
+You may only appeal to SOAH if the appeal concerns the determination of the property's appraised or market or an unequal appraisal.
 This option to appeal is applicable to determinations concerning real or personal property, but not industrial property.

-To appeal an ARB order to SOAH, you must file a Notice of Appeal by Property Owner (PDF) with the chief appraiser of the appraisal district within 30 days of receiving the order of determination from the ARB.
+To appeal an ARB order to SOAH, you must file a Notice of Appeal by Property Owner (PDF) with the appraisal district chief appraiser within 30 days of receiving the ARB order of determination.
 You must also file a $1,500 deposit with the chief appraiser within 90 days of receiving the order of determination.

-As an alternative to filing an appeal to district court, you may have the right to appeal through binding arbitration.
-Binding arbitration is available for market or appraised value determinations by ARBs.
-Unequal appraisal determinations may also be the subject of a request for binding arbitration.
+As an alternative to filing an appeal to district court, you may have the right to appeal through RBA.
+RBA is available for market or appraised value determinations by ARBs.
+Unequal appraisal determinations may also be the subject of an RBA request for binding arbitration.

-To appeal an ARB order to binding arbitration, you must file a request for binding arbitration with the appraisal district not later than the 60th day after receiving notice of the order.
-To apply for binding arbitration, you must complete the Comptroller's request form and submit it with your deposit in the required amount based on the ARB's determination of the property value and property type.
-Although your deposit is made payable to the Comptroller's office, you must file it, along with your application, in the appraisal district in which the ARB order was issued.
-The appraisal district will complete the application and forward your request and deposit to the Comptroller's office.
-Visit the Arbitration Information page to learn more about the filing process.
+To appeal an ARB order to RBA, you must file a request with the Comptroller's office not later than the 60 days after receiving notice of the order.
+To apply for RBA, you must complete the Comptroller's request form and submit it with your deposit in the required amount based on the ARB's determination of the property value and property type.
+The appraisal district will submit required information to the Comptroller's office.
+Visit the Information page to learn more about the filing process.